 The Lions Park is well known for one of the largest displays of flags in the world, each flag being a representative of one of the 37 nationalities who laboured together in their efforts to establish the district’s coal industry.
 Situated on the corner of McKenzie Street and the Capricorn Highway.

 If you are caravaning through the Central Highlands and are planning on staying in Blackwater for a day or two, we have several camping options.
-The Blackwater Showgrounds offer quiet and spacious setting, complete with toilet and showers.
-Cost is $10 per night (unpowered only), permits are available right here at the BICC.
-The Bedford Weir, Blackdown Tablelands and local Bottletree Caravan Park offer great camping sites, please check details on pricing and booking directly.
+The Bedford Weir, Blackdown Tablelands offer great camping sites, please check details on pricing and booking directly.
+Need to stay somewhere else?
+Comet, Bluff and Duaringa all have camping sites and free camping areas with toilets and shower available.

 Blackwater is only a 50 minute drive from Emerald, home of the Fairbairn Dam and gateway to the Sapphire Gemfields.
 For more information on traveling through the Central Highlands we highly recommend visiting the Dig the Tropics website.